14 March 2023 Handheld Weirds 8

 ‘Mid the Haunts of the Moose’, ‘The Winter Alps’, ‘On Reincarnation’ and ‘The Genesis of Ideas’.

-Includes an Introduction by Henry Bartholomew of the University of Plymouth, and astonishingly useful Notes on the text, which, for an author as erudite and dictionaraphilic as Blackwood, we feel sure you will find indispensable.
+Includes an Introduction by Henry Bartholomew and astonishingly useful Notes on the text, which, for an author as erudite and dictionaraphilic as Blackwood, we feel sure you will find indispensable.

 Women’s Weird: the original anthology edited by Melissa Edmundson.
 Contains thirteen excellent supernatural stories encompassing the boundaries of Weird by outstanding women authors.
 Includes stories by Edith Wharton, May Sinclair, Margery Lawrence and E Nesbit.